Head of Junior School

 My pathway has been a combination of studying humanities at University, working as a cartographer and spending several years working with children with SEN in the mainstream sector; as well as bringing up my own two children and supporting them on their journey through school and university.
 We are a close family and we like to travel together to see and understand different parts of the world.
 I have a great sense of adventure and a fundamental belief that anything is possible.

 Head of JS Music & J3A Form Tutor

 I joined MCS in January 2015 as Head of Junior School Music, as well as a J3 form tutor.
 Music has always been the most important thing in my life.

 After graduating from Durham University, I spent three months in Uganda teaching underprivileged children.
 On returning, I spent a year working and living at Dean Close Preparatory School in Cheltenham, of which I have fond memories.

 I have enjoyed thoroughly my time at MCS so far, having already put on many musical events.

-Head of JS Sport & J3B Form Tutor
+Head of Junior School English & J3B Form Tutor

 JS Director of Studies & J4A Form Tutor